MrHedmad/kerblam/docs/src/quickstart.md

 - If you have wrapped up pipelines, you can export them for later execution (or to send them to a reviewer) with `kerblam package <pipe>` without needing to edit your dockerfiles.
+  - If you have a package from someone else, you can run it with `kerblam replay`.
 - You can fetch remote data from the internet with `kerblam data fetch`, see how much disk space your project's data is using with `kerblam data` and safely cleanup all the files that are not needed to re-run your project with